Jawad0501/rest-api-route-tester/readme.txt

 == Description ==

-WP REST Route Tester is a powerful tool for WordPress developers to test and debug REST API routes directly from the WordPress admin panel.
+REST API Route Tester is a powerful tool for WordPress developers to test and debug REST API routes directly from the WordPress admin panel.
 This plugin provides a user-friendly interface to interact with your WordPress REST API endpoints, making development and testing more efficient.

 ## Key Features